mcosovic/JuliaGrid.jl/docs/src/tutorials/acStateEstimation.md

 !!! tip "Tip"
     By default, JuliaGrid uses LU factorization as the primary method for factorizing the gain matrix ``\mathbf{G} = \mathbf{L}\mathbf{U}``, aiming to compute the increments.
 Nevertheless, users have the flexibility to opt for QR or LDLt factorization as an alternative method.

-Increment values are stored in the `ACStateEstimation` type and can be accessed after each iteration:
+Increment values are stored in the `AcStateEstimation` type and can be accessed after each iteration:
 ```@repl ACSETutorial
 𝚫𝐱 = analysis.method.increment
 ```